MileHacker Logo

 Restricted Activities & General Warnings

 • Camping: Designated camping facilities are very limited or non-existent.
-Unofficial camping is unrecommended due to security, cold, and lack of amenities.
+Unofficial camping is unrecommended due to security, cold, plus a shortage of amenities.

 • Snorkeling/Diving: Not applicable.
 Lake Titicaca is too cold for casual snorkeling or diving.